-- (a) General Protections.
-Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals, or any other related legal proceeding brought by one of the parties to this litigation. - (b) Who May View Designated Confidential Information.
+(a) General Protections.
+Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals.

+(b) Who May View Designated Confidential Information.
 Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons:

-- (1) The parties to this litigation, including any employees, agents, and representatives of the parties; - (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions; - (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A, Acknowledgment and Agreement to be Bound; - (7) Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts or in testifying, and only after such persons have completed the certification contained in Attachment A; - (8) The author or recipient of the document (not including a person who received the document in the course of the litigation); - (9) Independent providers of document reproduction, electronic discovery, or other litigation services retained or employed specifically in connection with this litigation; and - (10) Other persons only upon consent of the producing party and on such conditions as the parties may agree. - (c) Control of Documents.
+- 1. The parties to this litigation, including any employees, agents, and representatives of the parties; - 2.
+Counsel for the parties and employees and agents of counsel;

+- 3. The court and court personnel, including any special master appointed by the court, and members of the jury; - 4.
+Court reporters, recorders, and videographers engaged for depositions; - 5.
+Any mediator appointed by the court or jointly selected by the parties; - 6.
+Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation; - 7.
+Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts of in testifying; - 8.
+The author or recipient of the document (not including a person who received the document in the course of the litigation); - 9.
+Independent providers of document reproduction, electronic discovery, or other litigation services retained or employed specifically in connection with this litigation; and - 10.
+Other persons only upon consent of the producing party and on such conditions as the party may agree.

+(c) Control of Documents.
 The parties must take reasonable efforts to prevent unauthorized or inadvertent disclosure of documents designated as containing Confidential Information pursuant to the terms of this Order.
-Counsel for the parties must maintain a record of those persons, including employees of counsel, who have reviewed or been given access to the documents along with the originals of the forms signed by those persons acknowledging their obligations under this Order.
+Counsel (a) shall instruct all persons receiving Confidential Information to themselves maintain the confidentiality of information protected by this Order; (b) shall furnish to all persons receiving Confidential Information a copy of this Order; and (c) is responsible for ensuring the compliance of such persons with this Order.